Cenorhabditis/tp_illumination_qb/README.md

 > - **scripts**
 >
 > This section contain the different scripts used to transformed the raw data into results.
+Ths section is saved on git.